Forbidden Zone: Plot

-After escaping the tank, Flash and Gramps come across a woman who says that she was once happily married to the king, until Doris stole the throne by seducing her.
-The ex-queen has been sitting in her cell for 1,000 years, and has been writing a screenplay to keep her sanity.
-Meanwhile, Pa Hercules is blasted through the stratosphere by an explosion caused by improperly extinguishing his cigarette in a vat of flammable tar during his work break at the La Brea Tar Pit Factory.
-After re-entry, Pa falls through the basement and into the Sixth Dimension, where he is imprisoned.
+Flash and Gramps escape the septic tank and come across a woman who says that she was once happily married to the king, until Doris supplanted her.
+They release the ex-queen, who has been sitting in her cell for 1,000 years, writing a screenplay to keep her sanity.
+Meanwhile, Pa Hercules carelessly ignites a vat of tar with a cigarette butt in his workplace at the La Brea Tar Pits.
+The resulting explosion blasts him through the stratosphere, and he falls back down through the basement and into the Sixth Dimension, where he too is imprisoned.